MUSTAFA2500/AI-Data-Annotation-and-Evaluation-Portfolio/Project_01/README.md

 ### Main Tasks

-- Object detection
+* Object detection
-- Bounding boxes
+* Bounding boxes
-- Polygon annotation
+* Polygon annotation
-- Semantic segmentation
+* Semantic segmentation
-- Instance segmentation
+* Instance segmentation
-- Image classification
+* Image classification

 ### Main Tools

-- Labelbox
+* Labelbox
-- CVAT
+* CVAT

 ### Main Formats / Concepts

-- COCO
+* COCO
-- ImageNet concepts
+* ImageNet concepts

 ---

 ## 1. Objective

-Demonstrate the ability to transform raw visual data into structured, high-quality annotations that can support computer vision model training and evaluation.
+The objective of this project is to transform raw visual data into structured, high-quality annotations that can support computer vision model training and evaluation.

-The project focuses on accurately identifying and labeling objects and regions within real-world images.
+The project focuses on accurately identifying and labeling objects and regions within real-world images using clear annotation rules and quality control.

 ---

 ## 2. Role in the Overall Portfolio

-This project represents the portfolio's **visual perception layer**.
+This project represents the visual perception layer of the portfolio.

 It demonstrates the ability to help AI systems answer:

-> **"What is present in the visual world?"**
+> **What is present in the visual world?**

-It establishes a foundation for working with image data while demonstrating practical skills in computer vision annotation, structured data preparation, and quality control.
+It provides the foundation for working with image data and demonstrates practical skills in computer vision annotation, structured data preparation, and quality control.

 ---

 ## 3. Dataset

+> **Dataset details will be finalized after selecting the exact public dataset or dataset subset for this project.**

-This section documents:
+This section should document:

-- Dataset name
+* Dataset name
-- Original source
+* Original source
-- Dataset URL
+* Dataset URL
-- Number of images selected
+* Number of images selected
-- Selection criteria
+* Selection criteria
-- License
+* License
-- Permitted usage
+* Permitted usage
-- What I personally annotated
+* What I personally annotated
-- What I modified
+* What I modified
-- What I publish publicly
+* What I publish publicly

-The project uses a **small, openly available dataset or subset** suitable for a public portfolio.

-All dataset usage and public redistribution will follow the applicable license and usage terms of the original dataset.
+### Planned dataset requirements

+The dataset should be:

+* publicly available
+* legally usable for portfolio work
+* small enough to annotate carefully
+* suitable for image annotation tasks
+* appropriate for public GitHub publication, at least in sample form

+### Dataset notes

+* I will only use data that can be used responsibly under the dataset’s license.
+* I will document the source and licensing terms clearly.
+* I will publish only selected samples and demonstrations if the full dataset should not be redistributed.

 ---

 ## 4. Annotation Ontology

-The annotation ontology defines **what can be annotated and how the categories are organized**.
+The annotation ontology defines what can be annotated and how the categories are organized.

-Example:
+### Example ontology

 ```text
 Person